 Of late, I have developed an interest in the analytical and bioinformatic methods used in genomic research.
 Using empirical and simulated data I am exploring how different genome-wide data sets differ in their ability to resolve complex demographic scenarios and how bioinformatic pipelines influence biological interpretations.

-Mountain goats.
+Mountain goat ecology and evolution.
 We are investigating local adaptation and demography of mountain goat populations using genomic sequence.
 We are also quantifying the drivers of variation in horn size across the mountain goat's range using 40 years of harvest records.
 Collaborators: Kevin White (Alaska Fish and Game); Krystal Dixon (BC Ministry of Forests, Lands and Natural Resource Operations); Tania Lewis (National Parks Services)

-White-tailed and mule deer.
+Cervid population and comparative genomics.
 We are investigating the spatial genetic structure and factors influencing movement behaviour in deer.
 We are also exploring the microbiome of deer in Ontario.
 Collaborators: Joe Northrup (Ontario Ministry of Natural Resources)

 Ornaments and comparative genomics.
 We are using large phenotyping databases and whole-genome sequence to get at the genetic basis to horns and antlers.
 We are also applying a comparative genomics approach to identify genomic regions underlying adaptive divergence in wild populations of vertebrates.
 Collaborators: Nagarjun Vijay (Indian Institute of Science Education and Research, Bhopal)